-The elder (ULT)
+The elder (ULT) You know me as The Elder (UST)

 This refers to John, the apostle and disciple of Jesus.
 He refers to himself as the elder either because of his old age or because he is a leader in the church.
 The name of the author can be made explicit: "I, John the elder, am writing" (See: Assumed Knowledge and Implicit Information)